Redocly/developer-portal-starter/developer-portal/for-sellers/orders/current-orders/pending-payments.md

 :::info heads up

-You can view pending payments in your store's dashboard provided by your eCommerce platform (i.e. not in your Fast Seller Dashboard).
+You can view pending payments in your store's dashboard provided by your eCommerce platform (i.e. not in the Fast Seller Dashboard).

 :::